+For sake of completeness we recall the following known results, we freely use in the paper.

-In this section, we derive tight bounds for $d_{\alpha,2}$ defined by~\eqref{eq:4} when assuming respectively polynomial and exponential decay of the eigenvalues $\sigma_j(\Sigma)$ of $\Sigma$. \begin{proposition}[Polynomial eigenvalues decay, Proposition 3 in \cite{caponnetto2007optimal}] ~\\ If for some $\gamma\in\R^+$ and $1<\beta<+\infty$
+The following two results provide a tight bound on the effecticbe dimension under the assumption of a polynomial decay or an exponential decay of the eigenvalues $\sigma_j$ of $\Sigma$ from \citep{caponnetto2007optimal}.
+We report the proofs for sake of completeness. \begin{proposition}[Proposition 3 in \citep{caponnetto2007optimal}] If for some $\gamma\in\R^+$ and $1<\beta<+\infty$

 then

 \begin{proof} Since the function $\sigma/(\sigma+\alpha)$ is increasing in $\sigma$ and using the spectral theorem $\Sigma=UDU^*$ combined with the fact that $\tr (UDU^*)=\tr (U(U^* D))=\tr D$

 The function $\gamma/(\gamma+x^\beta\alpha)$ is positive and decreasing, so